Joint Injections for Arthritis Pain Relief

 The injection itself takes only a few minutes, although you should allow around 30 minutes for the full appointment.

 After the injection, you may experience mild discomfort.
 Ice packs and simple pain relief can help if needed.
 Strenuous activity is usually avoided for 48 hours to one week.
+Pain relief is not usually immediate.
+Many patients begin to notice improvement within several weeks, with full benefit often developing over 4–6 weeks.

 If you have a referral from your General Practitioner (GP), the cost of a hyaluronic acid or Cingal injection is typically around $600 per injection.